Sea Empress oil spill: Aftermath

 Almost three years after the spill, Milford Haven Port Authority (MHPA) was fined under the Water Resources Act 1991 for £4 million after pleading guilty to causing pollution.
 The port also paid £1.3 million for a safety review and £1.7 million in legal fees.

 The cost of the clean-up operation was estimated to be £60m.
 When the effects to the economy and environment are taken into account, the final cost is estimated to have been almost twice that, at £116 million.

 In 2002, the International Oil Pollution Compensation Fund, often referred to as FUND92 or FUND, filed a £34 million claim against MHPA.
 FUND92 said that they had paid £26.7 million to those who were affected and that Skuld, the insurance company responsible for the Sea Empress, had paid £7.4 million.
 MHPA planned to fight these claims in court.

+The port pilot, who was responsible for guiding the ship into the channel, at the time was John Pearn.
+Pearn was charged with incompetence, however he was not prosecuted as the judge saw that Pearn was too inexperienced.
+The judge found that Pearn was not given the simulator training needed to perform the specific tidal manoeuvre required at the time.
+Pearn was demoted and was barred from piloting any supertankers over 90,000 tonnes (the Sea Empress was around 147,000 tonnes).

 Following the spill, the Sea Empress was repaired and renamed five times.
 In 2004, she was sold and moved to Chittagong as a floating production, storage and offloading unit (FPSO).
-In September 2009, she was acquired by Singapore-based Oriental Ocean Shipping Holding PTE Ltd, renamed MV Welwind and converted from an oil tanker to a bulk carrier.
-In 2012, she was renamed for a fifth time to 'Wind 3', before being scrapped in June 2012, in Chittagong.
+In September 2009, she was acquired by Singapore-based Oriental Ocean Shipping Holding Pte.
+Ltd., renamed Welwind, and converted from an oil tanker to a bulk carrier.
+In 2012, she was renamed for a fifth time to Wind 3, before being scrapped in June 2012, in Chittagong.

 Since the event, there have been many studies assessing the environmental impacts from the oil spill, both in the short-term and long-term.
 There have been no long-term effects that can be traced back to the incident.